© 2026 RIWON KWON. All rights reserved.

 RESEARCH

-Identifying the Connection Gap
+Identifying the Current Gaps

 As a visitor myself, I had already experienced their local cooking class before joining the team.